phalcon-app/worke.app_web/index.md

 This app give you the tools to easily know the intensity of your workout and you will know if you are improving or not.

 ## Changelist
+### 1.2.1 - 6 mar, 20
+- 💪 Now you can record your lifts more accurately thanks to the decimals.
+What a great invention!
+- 🐛 Fix some small errors that only I can see.

 ### 1.1.1 - 23 feb, 20
 - 🇪🇸 The app it's now fully translated into Spanish.
 - 📝 You can edit exercises with a long press.